herlo/linchpin-providers-external/README.rst

 Provisioning
 ------------

 This repository contains additional providers for the `linchpin <https://github.com/CentOS-PaaS-SIG/linchpin.git>`_ project.
-Essentially, this repository can be cloned into the `linchpin/provision` directory, which will then provide provisioning for these additional providers.
+Essentially, this repository can be cloned onto a system with linchpin already installed.
+Modifying the linchpin.conf and updating the `external_providers_path` with the new location will then make these additional providers available for use with linchpin.

 Beaker
 ======